Strumenta/StarLasu/Writerside/topics/StarlasuOverview.md

 These components work in a star-like configuration around the AST, emphasizing modularity

+### Combining Components

+The components we just examined can be combined into different pipelines for different goals.
+E.g., a parser will transform a lower-level parse tree into a higher-level AST, then perhaps resolve names and references, and type-check the code.
+A transpiler will also perhaps transform the source code into some intermediate representation, then into the target language AST, from which it will generate the resulting code string.

 ## What one gets from Starlasu?

 Starlasu consists of a mental framework and guidelines to build the different component.
 For example, we have a detailed